Connect with us

 Mississippi senators recently beat the stew out of a bill that would have applied more transparency and rules to their campaign finances, leaving the bill gutted, on life support and likely to die.

-They gave similar treatment to a measure to restore voters’ right to sidestep the and put measures directly on a statewide ballot.
+They gave similar treatment to a measure to restore voters’ right to sidestep the Legislature and put measures directly on a statewide ballot.
 The right was nullified by the state Supreme Court three years ago.
 The milquetoast move to restore it is once again dead.

 Read that: Special interests, 2; unwashed masses, 0.